Centre for Mental Health, May 2019

 - Investment in the capacity of primary care services to enable longer appointments and continuity of care for patients needing ongoing support

 - Emotional support for GPs themselves

 - More effective care pathways for people who feel suicidal to clinical and social support

 - Opportunities to refer patients who need more specialist support.

-Click here to read the report.
+Click here to view the full report.

-Click here to view this news story.
+Click here to view the policy paper.